 The trail continues to meander through forest and follows a creek for a good portion of the way until it meets up with the Glen Haven Trail.

-From here, it is about 8 miles (RT) with a starting elevation of 7,700 and ending once again, at 9,233ft.
-There are more choices to camp along this particular trail.
+From here, it is about 8 miles (RT) with a starting elevation of 7,320.
+There are places to camp along this particular trail as well but are harder to find.

 There is also the option to purchase food and drink at the General Store in town in case you've forgotten yours.